mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 				requires jail settings called [blacklist]
 				requires ip.blacklist file in /etc/fail2ban
 				create with sudo touch /etc/fail2ban/ip.blacklist
+				recidive filter must be disabled (do not run both at same time)

 ###Drawbacks:
  				Only works with IPTables